prisma/prisma/docs/limitations.md

 # Current limitations

-During the Preview period of Prisma 2 there are missing features, limited performance and stability issues you should be aware of:
+During the Preview period of Prisma 2 there are missing features and limited performance issues you should be aware of:

 ## Functionality limitations